 Cloud-based platforms are often a great choice because they make it easy to add new users and expand your usage as your business grows.
 Review the different subscription tiers and per-user pricing to make sure the costs will still make sense down the line.
 A scalable tool prevents the major headache of having to switch systems just as your business is gaining momentum.

-Review Security and Compliance Needs
+Check for Security and Compliance

 For many industries, like accounting and legal services, security isn’t just a feature—it’s a requirement.
 When handling sensitive client information, you need to know your data is protected.